twardoch/schticks-fonts-ofl/README.md

 The **Schticks Text** font family is an OFL-licensed fork of the **STIX Two Text** fonts (by Ross Mills, Tiro Typeworks Ltd), with a wider weight range and a width range.

+**All these fonts are experimental, unfinished, not suitable for production use.
+They’re subject to change.**

 ## Font downloads

 * [Schticks Text (163 OTF fonts, version 102.000)](https://github.com/twardoch/schticks-fonts-ofl/raw/master/Schticks/Fonts/SchticksText-OTF.zip)